-The power windows can be opened and closed when the ignition switch is in ON III, using the switches on the doors.
-The driver's side switches can be used to open and close all the windows.
+The power windows can be opened and closed when the ignition switch is in ON using the switches on the doors.
+The driver's side switch can be used to open and close all of the windows.

-The power window lock button on the driver's side must be switched off (not pushed in, indicator off) to open and close the windows from anywhere other than the driver's seat.
+The main switch on the driver's side must be switched off (not pushed in, indicator off) to open and close the windows from anywhere other than the driver's seat.

-When the power window lock button is turned on (pushed in, indicator on), you can only operate the driver's window.
-Turn the power window lock button on when children are in the vehicle.
+When the main switch is turned on (pushed in, indicator on), you can only operate the windows from the driver's seat.
+Turn the main switch on when children are in the vehicle.